Table of Contents

 The Process for Verifying Documentary Evidence

 Just because you have a document in hand—or a file on a drive—doesn't mean it's ready for its day in court.
-Before any piece of documentary evidence can be taken at face value, it has to be proven as the real deal.
+Before any piece of documentary evidence can be taken at face value, it must be shown to be authentic.
 This verification process, formally known as authentication, is all about confirming that a document is genuine, hasn't been messed with, and is exactly what it purports to be.

 Think of it like a mini-forensic investigation.
 For old-school paper documents, this might involve handwriting analysis to confirm a signature or even examining the chemical composition of the ink and paper to date it.
 For digital files, investigators dig into the metadata—that invisible data trail detailing who created the file, when it was made, and every time it was modified.
 This hidden information is often where signs of tampering come to light.